Niangmohamed/Technical-Tests-for-Data-Scientists/README.md

 # Technical-Tests-for-Data-Scientists
-Compilation of technical test exercises and answers for data scientists and Computer Scientist
+Compilation of technical test exercises and answers for data scientists and Computer Scientist.